skip all navigation

 See our story map "Groundwater in New Mexico: Our precious shared resource" for an overview of our groundwater resources and the varied types of aquifers in our state (other story maps are also available).

-Hydrogeologic Studies — Aquifer Mapping Program (AMP)
+Aquifer Mapping Program

-AMP logoOur Aquifer Mapping Program conducts hydrogeologic research for the state of New Mexico.
+Our Aquifer Mapping Program conducts hydrogeologic research for the state of New Mexico.
 Hydrogeology is the science of hydrology and geology as it relates to the movement of groundwater and its distribution within the Earth’s aquifers.
-Since the early 1990s, our staff have been engaged in hydrogeologic studies of New Mexico’s aquifers in cooperation with partners at the New Mexico Office of the State Engineer, the New Mexico Environment Department, the U.S. Geological Survey Water Resources Program, and other federal, state, and local agencies.
-Beginning with geologic mapping and aquifer analysis in the Albuquerque Basin and a hydrogeology study in Placitas, we developed an Aquifer Mapping Program to apply a combination of geologic, geophysical, hydrologic, and geochemical information to develop descriptive models of groundwater flow in important aquifers around the state (more information about the program).
+Since the early 1990s, our staff have been engaged in hydrogeologic studies of New Mexico’s aquifers in cooperation with other federal, state, and local agencies.
+The Aquifer Mapping Program applies a combination of geologic, geophysical, hydrologic, and geochemical information to develop descriptive models of groundwater flow in important aquifers around the state (more information about the program).

 Chemistry Laboratory — Inorganic Water Analyses